 The travel lock for the 76mm gun is visible folded to the rear on the tank's left-side fender, and the main engine mufflers are obvious on each fender.
 The access cover in the middle of the centrally-placed transmission rear access door was for filling the transmission oil.
 The rear of the turret is dominated by the large stowage box.
 Fixtures on the bottom rear of the tank include towing lugs flanking the central towing pintle, and just inboard of the right-hand final drive is the interphone equipment case.
 The taillights are mounted just outside of the rear lifting eyes.

 This picture illustrates the idler wheel adjustment mechanism.
 The linkage can crank the wheel in order to account for slack in the T91E3 tracks.

 The road wheels on the M41 were mounted on trailing arms.
-These wheels are on the tank's left side, and behind the wheel itself is visible the volute spring bumper stop that limited wheel amplitude and prevented bottoming on the hull.
+These wheels are on the tank's left side, and behind the wheel itself is visible the volute spring bumper stop that limited wheel amplitude and prevented damage from over-rotation.
 To the rear, a shock absorber can be seen angling up from the last road wheel.

 The 12-tooth rear drive sprocket is visible here, along with details of the T91E3 track.
 The track was center guide, single pin, and featured rubber pads on both the road surface and the inner surface of the track.